bekk/bekk-christmas/post/thecloud/from-code-to-cloud-using-net-5-docker-github-actions-and-azure-app-services.md

 In the last step, we created a Dockerfile for our project.
 Moving on, we are going to take some shortcuts.
 If you want a short introduction to how Github Actions work, you may read [my introduction article](https://andersro93.medium.com/using-github-actions-with-docker-9ba1cc481ae1) that explains the concept in greater detail than here.

-Before we move on, we need to know where we are going to store our
+Before we move on, we need to know where we are going to store our Docker image.
+In this article we are using DockerHub, therefore, we need to [create a repository at Dockerhub](https://hub.docker.com/repository/create).
+Actually, we could use whatever repository we have.
+Just note that the only requirement we have, for now, is that the repository is open.

+Nevertheless, we need to authenticate with the repository in order to be able to push our image.
+With Dockerhub, this is quite simple.
+We may either use our username and password or, even better, use our [username and a token](docker.com/blog/docker-hub-new-personal-access-tokens/).

+Storing our username and password/token in our code is something you should never do.
+Luckily, with Github Actions, we are able to use [secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets).

+To configure our secrets, we navigate to Settings -> Secrets in our Github repository.
+Our secrets are encrypted, which means that once we have saved them, we are not able to view them again.
+However, we may replace or delete if we should need to in the future.

 Now, let's move on.
 We will add a file called main.yml into a new folder in `.github/workflows.` In short, this where we store our Github Actions.